Rapha2000/Football_Prediction/README.md

 # Football_Prediction

-Development of a machine learning model to predict the outcome of a soccer match.
+Building a ML project to compare models that predict the outcome of a soccer match.
-The pedagogical goal of this project is to develop a machine learning application divided into several micro services that will be containerized in docker.
+Deploying this application as a containerized Flask REST API.